csc-training/elements-of-hpc/hpc-programming/languages.md

 ## Programming supercomputers

-Programming languages typically support primarily serial computing and parallellization is achieved with special communication libraries, extensions of languages, compiler directives and so on.
+Programming languages typically support primarily serial computing and parallelization is achieved with special communication libraries, extensions of languages, compiler directives and so on.
 There are exceptions, however.

 ### Programming languages